Biographies of musicians participating in the 2024-2025 concert season

 Born and raised in central Massachusetts, Sandra Nikolajevs (bassoon) began her formal musical education at the Oberlin College and Conservatory of Music in Ohio and received her Bachelor of Music degree from the Juilliard School in New York City.
 She furthered her education at the Conservatoire National Supérieur de Musique de Paris, as the first American in the German Bassoon Studio of acclaimed solo bassoonist Pascal Gallois.
 An avid chamber musician, Ms. Nikolajevs has performed chamber music in Carnegie Hall, Alice Tully Hall and with the Chamber Music Society of Lincoln Center.
 Ms. Nikolajevs is currently Principal Bassoonist of the Savannah Philharmonic and has held the same position with the Charleston Symphony Orchestra, South Carolina Philharmonic and Augusta Symphony.
 She is Founder, President and Artistic Director of Chamber Music Charleston.

 Timothy O’Malley (cello) was first introduced to the cello at the age of nine when he participated in a strings program in Tucson, Arizona.
 Since then, his studies have brought him across the United States and to Europe.
 While in high school he studied under Angelika May at the Academy for Music and the Performing Arts in Vienna and he received his Bachelor’s degree in Cello Performance from the Oberlin Conservatory of Music with Norman Fischer and Catherina Meints and his Master’s degree in Orchestral Performance from the Manhattan School of Music.
 He is formerly co-principal cellist of the Hilton Head Orchestra, was a full time core cellist of the Charleston Symphony, and is a member of Chamber Music Charleston.
 His Chamber Music Charleston performances have brought him overseas to the US Virgin Islands as well as Carnegie Hall.
-In May 2021 he will be featured with Chamber Music Charleston for the Musica En Segura Festival in Spain.

 Dr. Irina Pevzner (piano) was born in Ukraine and raised in Latvia.
 She moved to the United States after graduating from the Riga Jazep Medins Music College.
 Dr. Pevzner holds a Doctor of Musical Arts degree from the University of South Carolina, a Master of Music degree in piano performance from Carnegie Mellon University, Artist Certificate from the College of Charleston, and a Bachelor of Music degree from Mansfield University of Pennsylvania.
 Irina has performed in Latvia, Ukraine, Spain, Italy, Brazil, and throughout the U. S. Locally, she has performed at the International Piano Series, Monday Night Concert Series, and in numerous programs with Chamber Music Charleston.
 Passionate about the power of music education, Dr. Pevzner worked as a professor of music at the College of Charleston for 11 years and currently serves as the Executive Director of the Charleston Academy of Music where she continues to develop programs that inspire individuals through music-making.
 Her dissertation Forgotten Russian Piano Music has been published by Scholar’s Press and her recently developed program Power Keys© has been helping musicians all over the world to better understand and practice the music craft.
 More information about Dr. Pevzner’s journey is found at www.irinapevzner.com.